RenderPattern Element (Field Types)

 This topic describes markup that was used in a now obsolete method of rendering custom fields types on list views and on the Display, Edit, and New forms.
 It is provided solely to assist persons who are debugging a custom field type that was originally developed against an earlier version of SharePoint Foundation.
-For information about the recommended methods, see Field Rendering Templates and Patterns of Custom Field Rendering.
+For information about the recommended methods, see How to: Create Field Rendering Templates and How to: Create a Custom Field Type.

 RenderPattern defines the actual Collaborative Application Markup Language (CAML), HTML, and script that SharePoint Foundation can use to render the field type in the UI.
 Also, in list views, this element renders the column headers, based on the selected field type.